karribharathi/100-Days-of-RTL/README.md

 Day 31 : Decoder using Demux

-Day 32 : Seven Segment Display
+Day 32 : Seven Segment Display to display even numbers

 Day 33 : Factorial of a given number